bridgetownrb/bridgetown/bridgetown-website/src/_docs/front-matter.md

 on a per-file basis, and starting with Bridgetown v0.13, you can even write Ruby code for dynamic front matter variables.

+{% rendercontent "docs/note", title: "Don't repeat yourself" %}
+If you'd like to avoid repeating your frequently used variables over and over, you can define [front matter defaults](/docs/configuration/front-matter-defaults) for them and only override them where necessary (or not at all).
+This works both for predefined and custom variables.
+{% endrendercontent %}

 {% toc %}

 ## Using Front Matter